walasek/node-modularity/README.md

 When your project is modular you can start thinking about microservices.
 With _Modularity_ you're one step away from being able to control your modules easily.
 Just bootstrap what you need in separate containers - the library will take care of dependencies.
 If your module doesn't need a database connection or a distributed cache - it won't try to set it up.

 The problem of communicating separated microservices is left to you to solve.
 Will it be a module which will handle a Message Queue, or some RPC abstraction?
 Wrap your transport layer in a Module and inject it - only where needed!

+## Design tips

+When building a project using this library consider following these guidelines:

+- Consider structuring your project with the following directories:
+  - `entrypoints` are scripts which can be run with the `node` command, they should contain System construction and `bootstrap` calls with proper modules
+    - An example of an entrypoint could be a `main.js` file which would start all major modules
+    - Another example would be a `stats.js` file which would load modules related to data storage to only print some usage statistics
+    - Another example would be a `microservice.js` file which would only load some modules specified as command arguments
+  - `modules` should contain module definitions in a per-feature fashion (if possible).
+It is recommended to avoid shallow and wide structures, instead try to subdivide modules into functional groups.
+    - It is recommended to add tests directly next to implementation files.
+    - If the module is complex then create a `tests` directory and store test files there.

+- Always use named exports.
+This allows consistent class names across the project.
+  - DON'T `module.exports = MyClass` or `export default MyClass` because `const MyDifferentName = require('...')` and `import MyDifferentName from ....`
+  - DO `module.exports = { MyClass }` or `export MyClass`

+- Name your module classes with `*Module` suffix.

+- Avoid building shallow system structures.
+Instead try to design your modules in a tree-like family by creating a module that only has a responsibility of containing references to other modules.
+  - DON'T `quickstrap({ UsersEndpoints, UserModel, ExpressServer, ExpressSessions, Database, ... })` because you'll end up with a long list of modules which will most likely be duplicated in some of your tests and entrypoints
+  - DO `quickstrap({ AllEndpoints, AllModels, Database, ... })` because you'll be able to easily build new entrypoints and tests with just a few module references

+- Consider creating a module for environment variable access.
+Do not limit yourself to `process.env`, there can be other sources of configuration (`.env`, Redis, 3rd party services).
+Take advantage of this module to catch situations where a variable might not have been set - throw errors or assign defaults.

+- Consider creating a module for logging.
+While I do not recommend managing logs in your application - such a module might be useful to properly format your logs before processing with another tool (assign a date, print in a desired format etc.).
+It will also enable an easy switch to libraries such as `winston`.

+- When working with message queues or databases - consider defining a `teardown` procedure which would wait for all current operations to be finished before closing connections.

+- Consider adding `SIGINT/SIGHUP/SIGTERM` handlers to perform graceful teardown of modules.

+- This library takes advantage of the [debug](https://www.npmjs.com/package/debug) package.
+Make sure to check it out and consider using it in your project.

 ## Contributing